Age-Defying Face Recognition with Transformer-Enhanced Loss: Method

-In general, transformers are known for capturing the long-range dependencies among the patches of the image.
-We use attention mechanisms, with which the transformer loss ensures that the spatial structure is retained and enhances the representation of subtle facial features.
-At this stage, the transformer-based loss is introduced to preserve and model the spatial relationships that CNNs may progressively eliminate as they downsample the final nonlinear feature into a 1-D tensor.
+At this stage (final convolution), the transformer-based loss is introduced to preserve and model the spatial relationships that CNNs may progressively eliminate as they downsample the final nonlinear feature into a 1-D tensor.